ajschumacher/ajschumacher.github.io/20150119-gog_a_separate_layer_for_visualization/index.md

 A lot of statistical graphics behave essentially like paper.
 I like paper a lot, but computers can do more.
 We should expect, at a minimum, to be able to point to a data element and find out more about it.
 There are tons of other direct manipulation ways to interact with graphics (like brushing) that we should be able to have easily at our disposal.

 Most of the world agrees that the way to get interactivity is to use web frontend things, and I'm inclined to think so too.
-Of course generally systems that generate interactivity are not at all quick to produce.
+It does often seem that the time to produce a visualization has a dramatic inverse relationship with the amount of interactivity supported, however.

 In summary: